 When you’re done here, be sure to check out The Daily Music Report’s 20 best songs of 2021.

-10. Robber – The Weather Station
+10. Ignorance – The Weather Station

 The Weather Station deliver a fuller sounding album as Tamara Lindeman’s songwriting reaches new heights.